Psalms For Life

 Shepherd song

-The world says we’re masters of our own fate, fully capable of creating the kind of life we want.
-David knows that doesn’t work: we find contentment only in the care of our loving Shepherd-king.
+The world says we’re masters of our own fate, fully able to create the kind of life we want.
+David knows that’s wrong—that we’re content only in the care of our loving Shepherd-king.

 A David psalm.

-2 He lets me rest in lush, green fields
+2 He lets me lie down in green pastures

 4 Even walking